Introduction

 - Origin: Norway.

-- Texture: Semi-soft and pliable, with excellent melting properties.
+- Texture: Semi-soft and pliable, making it an excellent melting cheese.

 5. Fontina Cheese